dodemodexter/WiFi-remote-for-Bestway-Lay-Z-SPA/README.md

 That’s all — the system will automatically pick up and apply the new language file via `i18n.js`.

 ---
+## Android App (APK)

+A lightweight Android app is available to simplify access to the web interface:
+Download the APK

+This app wraps the existing web UI and makes it easier to use on mobile:

+    Language is selected automatically on first launch

+    The IP address of your Lay-Z-Spa module must be known and entered at first use

+    Once configured, access is instant — just launch the app

+    Note: This is not a native app.
+It simply embeds the web UI in a dedicated container.

 ## Credit